 The next concern is pricing.
 There are three pricing methods:

 - Attained-age rated: Premiums start out low but go up as you age.
 These policies usually cost the most over your lifetime.

 - Community rated: Also known as no-age rated, since premiums aren't based on your age.
 These are generally the least expensive option.

 - Issue-age rated: Premiums are based on your age at the time you join the plan but do not go up because you get older.
 They may rise over time due to inflation, though.

 Most Mississippi Medigap insurers use attained-age and issue-age pricing.

 Our Find a Plan tool makes it easy to compare Medigap plans in Mississippi.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.

 Find a Medicare Plan in your area